 1/48 or a 180-degree shutter at 24 frames per second results in a balanced exposure and natural-looking motion in the captured images.

 By adjusting the shutter angle, filmmakers can control the motion and exposure in their images.
-Shutter angles less than 180 degrees result in faster shutter speeds and more motion blur, while shutter angles greater than 180 degrees result in slower shutter speeds and less motion blur.
+Shutter angles less than 180 degrees result in faster shutter speeds and less motion blur, while shutter angles greater than 180 degrees result in slower shutter speeds and more motion blur.
 For instance, a 90-degree shutter angle with a 24-frame-per-second frame rate would result in significantly less motion blur, while a 270-degree shutter angle would result in more motion blur.

-In summary, the shutter angle in a cinema film camera plays an important role in the capturing process, as it determines the amount of time that the film is exposed to light.
+In summary, the shutter angle in a cinema film camera plays an important role in the capturing process, as it determines the time the film is exposed to light.
 By understanding how the shutter angle relates to the frame rate, filmmakers can use this tool to their advantage and create the desired look and feel in their images.